 Interactive Investor vs Vanguard: fees and features compared

-Interactive Investor vs VanguardIn this review, we compare investment platforms Interactive Investor and Vanguard Investor, looking at what they offer to clients and how they could help you grow your money.
+Interactive Investor vs VanguardIn this comprehensive comparison, we compare investment platforms Interactive Investor and Vanguard Investor, looking at what they offer to clients and how they could help you grow your money.
 We provide insight into the cheapest way to invest in Vanguard, which could actually mean using Interactive Investor*.

 We also include details on how readers can take advantage of an Interactive Investor offer.
 Check out the table below for more information.